5 Things You Need Now to Improve Discharge Planning

 Automating the discharge planning process is the key to ensuring the hospital consistently adheres to it.
 One of the best ways to enhance the patient’s discharge readiness is by automating and integrating the admission discharge and transfer (ADT) with the interactive patient engagement platform.
 The integrated plan can then follow the patient from admission through post-acute care, whether at home or in another setting.

-Part of the discharge planning automated process should be setting a clinical management plan within 24 hours of admission.
+Part of the hospital discharge planning automated process should be setting a clinical management plan within 24 hours of admission.
 Include automated cues and reminders to ensure the nursing team creates a complete picture of the patient’s situation, from prior to their hospital admission, through their hospital stay and their return to home.

 As part of that patient profile, address the patient’s social determinants of health.
 Does the patient have transportation to the pharmacy and follow-up appointments?
 Can the patient read and understand prescriptions and how to use them?
 Does the patient have access to healthy meals?
 And so on.